ZiMiTan01/Note/Markdown/111-1學期/5.1普通化學/Ch2.Atom, Molecules, and Ions(原子分子和離子).md

 * Dalton's model
   1. Each element is made up of tiny particles called atoms.
   2. The atoms of a given element are identical.
   3. Chemical compounds are formed when atoms combine with each other.
+A given compd always has the Same relative numbers and types of atoms.
   4. Chemical reaction involve reorganization of the atoms-changes in the way they are bound together.
 The atoms themselves are not changed in a chemical reaction.

 ### Joseph Gay-Lussac(1778~1850)